MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

 - We implemented a *class* system without actually using classes, only plain dictionaries as this was a given requirement for the assignment.

 **The Class Dictionaries**
-- Define the methods of the object and has attribute: "_new" which construct new instances
+- They define the methods of the object and have attribute: "_new" which references the constructor for new instances
 - Can have a "_parent" (or multiple)

 **Instance Dictionaries**